shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 There is still one last problem.
 I tested the pattern against a single file.
 What if this pattern is not generic enough or what if it yields false positives in other versions of `wdigest.dll`?
 If only there was an easy way to get my hands on multiple versions of the file to verify that...

 And here comes the [The Windows Binaries Index](https://winbindex.m417z.com/) (or "Winbindex").
 This is a nicely designed web application that aggregates all the metadata from update packages released by Microsoft.
 It also provides a link whenever the file is available for download.
-Kudos to [@m417z](https://twitter.com/m417z) for this tool, this is a game changer.
+Kudos to [@m417z](https://twitter.com/m417z) for this tool, this is a game-changer.
 From the home page, I can simply search for `wdigest.dll` and virtually get access to any version of the file.

 ![](/assets/posts/2022-05-23-credential-guard-bypass/08_winbindex-wdigest.png)